 That being said, there is only one last thing left for us to do before we can answer the question – “PHP or Python?”.
 And that thing is to establish some key points of our comparison.

 While there are multiple different ways to approach the topic of “PHP VS Python”, all programming languages contain a few key points that are mandatory to a language’s wellbeing.
 I’ve selected three different criteria that would best represent the strong and weak spots of both of the programming languages and will be using them for our further analysis.

 The three points that I’ll be referencing are going to be simplicity, popularity, and salary.
-Now, before we begin the actual PHP VS Python analysis, let’s quickly go through all of those points so that we could both be on the same page.

 While this opinion does have a lot of merits, the numbers speak for themselves.
 An ever-increasing amount of people every day are choosing languages like Python or HTML, and looking for a job that would require skills and knowledge with the respective language.
 The job market dictates the trends and the pace, and it seemingly does favor languages that are easier to learn.

 Popularity is a bit of a tough one.
 Even though it might seem subjective or even unnecessary at first, I can assure you – it’s a really important point in this PHP VS Python tutorial.

 There are two big reasons why you’d want a programming language to be popular.
 First of all, community support.
 Whenever a programming language has a strong community behind it, you can be sure that it’s here to stay.
 Furthermore, if you encounter some bugs or other problems with the language itself, it’s always nice to be able to turn to online forums for help and guidance.
 Well, if a coding language isn’t at all popular, it isn’t likely that there are going to be that many sources of information where you could seek help.